ultraio/docs-blockchain/downloads/docs.md

 -   Begin writing frontend for your decentralized application.
 -   Need a way for others to easily interact and test your smart contract.

-Go to the [faucet documentation page]() to start working with testnet.
+Go to the [faucet tutorial page](../fundamentals/tutorial-generate-key-and-create-testnet-account.md) to start working with testnet.

 ## Main Network